MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/index.md

 ---
+title: Workflows
 description: Samples, resources and instructions around run a GH Actions workflow
 ---
-# Workflows

-This section covers a variety of tools and flows including Python, NPM, Jekyll, GitHub Pages and mixing them together.
-Here are some highlights:
+The pages in this section covers a variety of tools and flows including Python, NPM, Jekyll, GitHub Pages and mixing them together.

+Here are some highlights.

 ### What can do with GitHub Actions?